FISCO-BCOS/FISCO-BCOS-DOC/en/docs/introduction.md

 FISCO BCOS adopts high-throughput scalable [multi-group architecture](./design/architecture/group.md), which can dynamically manage multiple chains and groups to meet the expansion and isolation requirements of multiple business scenarios.
 Modules include:

-- <font color=blue>**[Consensus mechanism](./design/consensus/index.md)**</font>: Pluggable consensus mechanism, supporting PBFT, Raft and RPBFT consensus algorithms, low transaction confirmation delay, high throughput, and ultimate consistency.
-Among them, PBFT and RPBFT can solve Byzantine problems and have higher security.
+- <font color=blue>**[Consensus mechanism](./design/consensus/index.md)**</font>: Pluggable consensus mechanism, supporting PBFT, Raft and rPBFT consensus algorithms, low transaction confirmation delay, high throughput, and ultimate consistency.
+Among them, PBFT and rPBFT can solve Byzantine problems and have higher security.

 - <font color=blue>**[Storage](./design/storage/index.md)**</font>: The storage of the world state is changed from the original MPT storage structure to [distributed storage](./design/storage/storage.md), avoids the problem of performance degradation caused by the rapid expansion of the world state.
 Introduces a pluggable storage engine, supports LevelDB, RocksDB, MySQL and other back-end storage, supports data expansion quickly and easily, and isolates calculation from data, reducing the impact of node failure on node data.